 If a person cannot afford to post a cash bond, or secure a personal bond, the accused may hire a surety who will charge a fee to guarantee payment of the bail amount if the person accused fails to appear in court as required.
 Typically sureties will charge from ten to twenty per cent of the full bail amount.
 The money paid to the surety is a fee that they charge for this service and is usually nor refunded when the case is concluded.
 This tends to be the most expensive way to secure a release from jail, however, when a Personal Recognizance bond or a cash bond cannot be arranged, it is usually much better to spend this money than sit in jail for months or years awaiting trial.

-If you would like to arrange for someone you know to be released from jail, feel free to call us at any time at 512-474-6484.
+If you would like to arrange for someone you know to be released from jail, call us at any time at 512-474-6484.